 What are prescriptive guidelines?

-Guidelines are required, written instructions and procedures describing the methods that a certified nurse practitioner (CNP),certified registered nurse anesthetist (CRNA), or psychiatric clinical nurse specialist (PCNS) with prescriptive authority is to follow when managing medications.
-The guidelines specify the instances in which referral to or consultation with a physician is required for appropriate medication management.
-When appropriate, guidelines also address procedures for the ordering of tests and therapeutics.
+Guidelines are written instructions and procedures which describe the methods that APRNs, who require supervised prescriptive practice, are to follow when managing medications.
+The guidelines specify the instances when referral or consultation with the Qualified Healthcare Professional (QHP) are required for appropriate medication management.

 Education requirements for prescribers